-6 Conclusions
+5 Conclusions

 The task of simultaneous regulation and disturbance attenuation for a class of unstable systems is considered.
-A controller design methodology is based on fractional representation in the ring of proper and stable rational functions.
-Resulting control laws in 1 DOF structure give a class of PI, PID controllers.
-Itch is important from application point of view.
-More complex structure 2 DOF gives more sophisticated controllers which have no more the PID structure but the benefit is in control response.
+A controller design methodology is based on the fractional representation in the ring of proper and stable rational functions.
+Resulting control laws in 1 DOF structure give a class of PI or PID controllers.
+It is important from application point of view.
+The a bit more complex structure 2 DOF gives more sophisticated controllers which have no more the PID structure but the benefit is in control responses.
 The proposed methodology brings a scalar parameter m>0 which enables to tune and influence the robustness and control behaviour.
 The tuning parameter can be chosen arbitrarily or it can be a result of some optimization or calculation.
 Also problems of disturbance attenuation are analysed.
-The proposed results were verified in the Matlab + Simulink environment.